bdjunayed/The-Skull/README.md

 # skull-css

-> basic scss library with Susy grid for a random project.
+> Susy enabled basic css class library.
+> You just need to decorate the structured classes.
+.

 ## Instruction / cautions!
-> All files with Underscore need to be minimal.
+> N.B: All files with Underscore need to be minimal.
 I added the bootstrup structure not for using the code here.
 We are deleting the codes.
 If you are interested about bootstrap you may follow their repo.

+### Clone and run 'npm install'

-* Let you have a Node projet:
+### If you have an exsiting Node projet:

 .
 Copy the skull-css folder inside your projects scss folder and, .
 Import the skull-css/skull-css-custom.scss inside your app.scss. `@import "./skull-scss/skull-css-custom";`